Imeggi/udagram-microservices/README.md

     npm audit fix
     ```
 5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+6. Continuous Integration - docker images are automatically built and pushed to dockerhub using the travis-ci tool.
+Environment variables for dockerhub user name and password are added as environment variables in the travis-ci tool.

+7. To deploy is done to a kubernetes cluster in AWS.
+Make sure it is created and that you have created a proper kubeconfig file.
+Deployment and service files are created for each service.
+To access the needed environment variables and secrets configmaps and secrets files are created respectively.
+You find them in the `deploy` folder.
+You must use the comand `kubectl apply -f <deployment file>`and `kubectl apply -f  <service file>`for every service to get it running.
+To make it accessible you also have to do a port-forward to port 8080 for the reverseproxy and frontend services to make it accessible via `http://localhost:8100`.
+When you have made an update to a service and pushed it to github.
+You deploy the changes by using the updated image.
+Example: `kubectl set image deployment/backend-feed  backend-feed=imeggi/udagram-restapi-feed:latest --record`.